Table of contents

 3.Outline a budget and timescale

 Have a clear idea on how much you can spend on the ERP system and have an outline of when you would like your ERP solution to go live.
-Time for ERP implementations can range anywhere from a few months to even years, based on the size of the business, number of locations and customization required.
-When working on the budget, you have to consider the potential hidden costs outside of purchasing the software as well including costs for maintenance, resources required, training cost, hardware in case of an on-premise deployment and other utilities that may be required.
+Time for ERP implementations can range anywhere from a few months to even years, based on the size of the business, number of locations, and customization required.
+When working on the budget, you have to consider the potential hidden costs outside of purchasing the software as well including costs for maintenance, resources required, training cost, hardware in case of an on-premise deployment, and other utilities that may be required.

 4.Create a list of ERPs fulfilling your selection criteria

 So, now that you have your selection criteria and budget set, you can shortlist the ERPs that meet your requirement criteria.
+Check out our blog on Top 7 ERP software in 2021 to know about the leading ERPs in the Market.

 5.Evaluate and shortlist your ERP vendor options

 There may be many vendors meeting your criteria.
 To select the best, you have to do a thorough evaluation of the vendor options.
-Take into account things like vendor reputation, the vendor’s past experience in your industry, vendor’s technology direction and viability, customer satisfaction, support and training offered, the total cost of ownership etc.
+Take into account things like vendor reputation, the vendor’s past experience in your industry, vendor’s technology direction and viability, customer satisfaction, support, and training offered, the total cost of ownership etc.

 You can contact each of the vendors you have shortlisted and have a conversation with them to understand their potential.